Alluxio/alluxio/docs/en/Getting-Started.md

 ## Configuring Alluxio

 Before we start Alluxio, we have to configure it.
-We will be using most of the default settings, but we will have to add some parameters for accessing Amazon S3 later.
+We will be using most of the default settings.

 Create the **conf/alluxio-env.sh** configuration file from the template.
 You can create the config file with the following command: